Outliers Dimensions that Disrupt Transformers Are Driven by Frequency: Introduction

-We replicate the original findings for the outlier dimensions for BERT and RoBERTa, and we contribute new evidence \textbf{directly linking the outlier phenomenon with the frequency of encoded tokens, as well as the self-attention pattern focusing on special tokens}.
+Although these parameters constitute less than 0.0001\% of the full BERT \cite{devlin2019bert} model, removing them significantly degrades BERT's performance. \citet{PuccettiMiaschiEtAl_2021_How_Do_BERT_Embeddings_Organize_Linguistic_Knowledgea} find that the same parameters are particularly relevant in several linguistic probing tasks.
+These dimensions affect the vector representation of different tokens in the same way, making the embedding space less isotropic and thus reducing its representational power \cite{LiangCaoEtAl_2021_Learning_to_Remove_Towards_Isotropic_Pre-trained_BERT_Embedding}.
+Outlier dimensions have also been found to make model quantization challenging \cite{bondarenko-etal-2021-understanding,llmint8} as they need to be treated separately from others when defining quantization schemes.
+Thus there are both conceptual and practical reasons supporting a deeper study of this phenomenon.
+What is not clear at this point is the mechanism behind the emergence of outliers.
+We replicate the original findings in BERT and RoBERTa, and we contribute new evidence \textbf{directly linking the outlier phenomenon with the frequency of encoded tokens in the pre-training data, as well as the self-attention pattern focusing on special tokens}.
 We also present evidence for two kinds of outliers: some of them affect the Masked Language Model (MLM) performance the most in the middle layers (where the correlation with token frequency is at its peak), and for others the impact grows towards the final layers (although correlation with token frequency decreases).
+This work contributes to mechanistic understanding of Transfromer-based LMs, and it might be useful for future research on decreasing anisotropy in pre-trained LMs.